|Deadline: February 6, 2017

-Since 1988, the Atkinson Fellowship in Public Policy has been awarded to a leading Canadian journalist.
-Fellows are supported for a period of one year--from September 1 to August 31--to investigate a current policy issue and write a series of articles for publication in the Toronto Star.
+Since 1988, the Atkinson Fellowship in Public Policy is awarded to a leading Canadian journalist.
+Fellows are supported for a period of one year – from September 1 to August 31 – to investigate a current policy issue and write a series of articles for publication in the Toronto Star.
 During this period, the Fellow works exclusively on his or her project and receives a stipend of $75,000 and up to $25,000 for research expenses.

 Atkinson Fellows in Public Policy are:

 - Full-time practicing print, broadcast or online journalists

 - Seasoned professionals who have achieved distinction in reporting on public policy issues.

 1. Register to access our simplified online application portal.
 New this year, we are accepting all submissions online.
 Please register to access the portal before the end of day, Wednesday, February 1, 2017